alexed1/LightningFlowComponents/flow_screen_components/flowPickerFSC/README.md

 `showActiveFlowsOnly(default=false)` - if true, shows only active flow components;

-`required(default=false)` - if true, field becomes requoired and component will throw an error on attempt to navigate to next flow screen;
+`required(default=false)` - if true, field becomes required and component will throw an error on attempt to navigate to next flow screen;

 `showWhichFlowTypes(default='Flow,AutolaunchedFlow')` - specifies flow types;